The Supreme Blossom

 we show them their limits, constricting their space:

-Do this, Don't do that and Don't talk till you grow!
+Do this, Don't do that and Don't think till you grow!

 We're forcing our children who yearn to be free